ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 the same queue before attempting redelivery.

 The acknowledgement model is chosen when a new consumer is registered for a queue.
-By default, { yard_link AMQP::Queue#subscribe } will use the **automatic** model.
+By default, `AMQP::Queue#subscribe` will use the **automatic** model.
 To switch to the **explicit** model, the “:ack” option should\
 be used: